ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 If the analysis yields very few significant genes, or results change substantially with small adjustments, the model may be underpowered or unstable.

-- To increase analysis power, the number of replicates per conditions should be appropiate.
+- To increase analysis power, the number of replicates per conditions should be appropriate.
 In addition, replicates should show consistent expression patterns at the count level (e.g., clustering together in PCA or correlation analyses), as high variability within conditions can obscure true differences between groups.
 - The presence of outlier samples can inflate variance estimates and reduce the ability to detect differential expression, and individual samples with extreme values can disproportionately affect results.

 ### Global shifts in expression across conditions